+Parkland shooter had enough rounds to keep firing
-Florida lawmakers consider gun measures as calls for tougher laws intensify

-With the last day of the state's legislative session set for March 9, the clock is ticking for lawmakers amid pressure from young survivors of the shooting, who converged in Tallahassee Monday.
+The massacre prompted calls for tougher gun laws across the country, including Florida.
+With the last day of the state's legislative session set for March 9, the clock is ticking for lawmakers facing pressure from citizens who want to see something change.

-Hundreds of Floridians, including Stoneman Douglas students, converged on the state Capitol Monday in an event called Rally in Tally calling for stronger gun laws.

-"My generation is saying, 'Will I survive another day?
-Will I be shot in a movie theater or a concert?'" said Houston Barenholtz, 18.
-"We're supposed to be protecting these places and now we're getting shot at."
+"If we had these measures in place, I would have not had to bury Alex," said Max Schachter, whose son, Alex, was among the 17 killed.

+"We need each of you to step away from politics and reach in as parents and grandparents," he told lawmakers.
+"Let's get something done today... you owe it to me."

+The state House Appropriations Committee passed a stripped-down gun control bill, but the meatier Senate bill is scheduled to be taken up by the Senate Appropriations Committee.

-Participants had listed a permanent ban on assault-style rifles as one of its aims, but that prospect was dashed Monday.
+Participants had listed a permanent ban on assault-style rifles as one of their aims, but that prospect was dashed when the provision was removed from bills being considered by House and Senate subcommittees.

-An amendment to a Florida bill that would have banned assault-style rifles like the one used in the Parkland shooting failed in a vote by a Florida senate subcommittee.
-Disappointed demonstrators in orange shirts who are pushing for gun safety, pointed their finger at the lawmakers and chanted "shame" and "vote them out."
+After the Senate subcommittee session Monday, disappointed demonstrators in orange shirts who are pushing for gun safety pointed their fingers at the lawmakers and chanted "shame" and "vote them out."

-The Florida Democratic Party slammed the vote as "a shame that Governor [Rick] Scott and Tallahassee Republicans continue to do the bidding of the gun lobby, instead of listening to the chorus of voices asking for common sense gun legislation."
+The Florida Democratic Party slammed the Monday vote, saying it was "a shame that Gov. [Rick] Scott and Tallahassee Republicans continue to do the bidding of the gun lobby, instead of listening to the chorus of voices asking for common sense gun legislation."

-The subcommittee rejected the proposal, which was an amendment to Senate Bill 7022.
+The Senate subcommittee rejected the proposal, which was an amendment to Senate Bill 7022.
 The bill, which lets law enforcement seize firearms from people under certain conditions, advanced without the amendment.

 What's happening on the state level

-Two more proposals advanced in Florida's Capitol Monday.
-They are SB 7026, which relates to active shooter policies, including the creation of a voluntary program that provides "firearm safety and proficiency training for selected faculty and staff strategically focused on providing security" in attacks, and SB 702, which creates an exemption to public record laws for a victim's address in mass violence on school grounds.
+Two more proposals advanced in Florida's Capitol on Monday.
+They are SB 7026, which relates to active shooter policies, including the creation of a voluntary program that provides "firearm safety and proficiency training for selected faculty and staff strategically focused on providing security" in attacks.

-On Tuesday, Parkland parents are expected in Tallahassee to talk to lawmakers and advocate for gun safety measures, reported CNN affiliate WSVN.
+On Tuesday, Parkland parents were in Tallahassee to talk to lawmakers and advocate for gun safety measures.

-"It's not about the guns, and it's not about the mental health, and it's not about the school safety -- it's about it all."
-Stoneman Douglas parent Randi Weisselberg told the station.
-"I want it all put together."

-There are at least five Parkland-related bills for debate before the Florida House and Senate appropriations committee Tuesday morning.
+At least five Parkland-related bills are being debated before the Florida House and Senate appropriations committees.

+Andrew Pollack, whose daughter, Meadow, was shot nine times, said he didn't want anyone to feel the pain he felt after losing Meadow in the school massacre.

+"In Florida, we have the chance to stop it," he said.
+"Every state in the country is watching to see what we will do."

 What's happening on the national level